Non-equilibrium dynamics of charged dual-unitary circuits: Setting and Summary of the Results

 Then, in Sec.~\ref{sec:genericinitialstates}, we consider the dynamics of $\mathcal G$-symmetric dual unitary circuits from states that are \emph{not} charged solvable.
 Combining exact results with the entanglement membrane approach~\cite{jonay2018coarsegrained, zhou2020entanglement} we find that the entanglement dynamics is \emph{qualitatively different} from the one described by Eq.~\eqref{eq:entropysolvable} as it shows a \emph{two step relaxation}.
 More precisely, we find that left and right movers give different contributions to the entanglement growth (they contribute equally for charged solvable states).
-Calling their respective contributions $s^{{\rt}}$ and $s^{{\lt}}$ and considering $s^{{\rt}}<s^{{\lt}}$ we have \be \!\!S_A(t)= \!\! \ee where $ s^{{\rt}}_{\rm num}$ is the number entropy density of right movers and the thermalisation time $t_{\rm th}$ is fixed by continuity to be \be t_{\rm th}=\frac{L_A}{2}\left(1+\frac{s^\lt-s^\rt}{2s^\rt_{\phantom{{\rm num}}}-s^\rt_{\rm num}}\right). \ee Eq.~\eqref{eq:entropynonsolvable} implies that, for a given GGE entropy density $2s=s^{{\rt}}+s^{{\lt}}$ non-solvable states show a slower (state dependent) entanglement growth compared to the solvable ones.
+Calling their respective contributions $s^{{\rt}}$ and $s^{{\lt}}$ and considering $s^{{\rt}}<s^{{\lt}}$ we have the following scaling form of the entanglement entropy for large times and sub-system sizes \be \!\!S_A(t) \simeq \!\! \ee where $\simeq$ means equality at leading order in time, $s^{{\rt}}_{\rm num}$ is the number entropy density of right movers and the thermalisation time $t_{\rm th}$ is fixed by continuity to be \be t_{\rm th}=\frac{L_A}{2}\left(1+\frac{s^\lt-s^\rt}{2s^\rt-s^\rt_{\rm num}}\right). \ee Eq.~\eqref{eq:entropynonsolvable} implies that, for a given entropy density of the GGE to which the state thermalizes, i.e. $2s=s^{{\rt}}+s^{{\lt}}$ non-solvable states show a slower (state dependent) entanglement growth compared to the solvable ones.
 Namely their entanglement velocity is not 1 despite the circuit being dual unitary.
-Moreover, the slope is the second phase is always lower than the one in the first as long as $s^{{\rt}}_{\rm num}\neq 0$.
+Moreover, the slope in the second phase is always lower than the one in the first as long as $s^{{\rt}}_{\rm num}\neq 0$.
 This behaviour arises because the charge structure acts as a constraint that can create an imbalance on the amount of entanglement available for left- and right-moving charges: While solvable states are forced to have no imbalance, non-solvable ones are generically imbalanced and their thermalisation process is slower.
-The occurrence of the second stage of thermalisation is another interesting consequence of the charge structure, this time in concurrence with the non-integrable nature of the system.
+The occurrence of the second stage of thermalisation is another interesting consequence of the charge structure, this time in concurrence with the non-Yang--Baxter-integrable nature of the system.
 Indeed, this phase corresponds to a time regime where a simple quasiparticle picture would predict the entanglement to be already saturated.
 The growth is only observed because the creation and destruction of quasiparticles generates a scrambling of quantum information.
 This scrambling, however, cannot be maximal because all the creation/annihilation processes have to conserve the charge.
 Therefore, the slope in the second phase is generically smaller than in the first.
-A schematic representation of the entanglement growth from solvable and non-solvable states is reported in Fig.~\ref{fig:entgrowth}, while a numerical simulation confirming this picture is presented in Fig.~\ref{fig:entgrowthnumerics} (cf.\ Sec.~\ref{sec:genericstatesent}).
+A schematic representation of the entanglement growth from solvable and non-solvable states is reported in Fig.~\ref{fig:entgrowth}, while a numerical simulation confirming this picture is presented in Fig.~\ref{fig:entgrowthnumerics} (see Sec.~\ref{sec:genericstatesent}).